shayko18/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In the 4th code cell we simply plot one image from the training set with its sign index and name just to get some feel for the problem we are dealing with.
 We see an example of the original image, the image after preprocessing and a "fake" image from this preprocessed image.
-Here is the random sign we plot (we got the sign "No Entry"):
+Here is the random sign we plot (we got the sign "Right-of-way at the next intersection"):

 ![alt text][image1]